 The analysis found that while few materials were identified that focus on genomics and genomic testing; there were many materials about genetics and genetic testing, some of which could be adapted for a genomic context.
 Materials relating to genomics and implications for insurance and data privacy were lacking and likely differ across countries.
 These were identified as topics that could be addressed in new materials for the Australian context,

-These new and adapted materials will be available on a new website for the community, genomicsinfo.org.au, coming soon!
+Many of these existing materials, as well as new materials will be made available on a new website genomicsinfo.org.au, coming later in 2018.

 Thank you to the following patient advocacy organisations for their contribution to this work: